jasp-stats/jaspFactor/inst/help/principalcomponentanalysis.md

 #### Number of Components
 - Here, the number of components that the rotation is applied to is specified.
 Several methods to determine this number can be chosen from:
-  - Parallell Analysis: Components are selected on the basis of parallell analysis.
+  - Parallel Analysis: Components are selected on the basis of parallel analysis.
 With this method, components are selected when their eigenvalue is bigger than the parallel average random eigenvalue.
 This method is selected by default.
   - Eigenvalues: Components are selected when they have a certain eigenvalue.
 By default components are selected that have an eigenvalue above 1.
   - Manual: The number of components can be specified manually.
 By default this is set to 1.